Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/10-aie-dsp-lib-model-composer/README.md

 # Designing with the AI Engine DSPLib and Vitis Model Composer

-***Version: Vitis 2022.2***
+***Version: Vitis 2023.1***

 ## Introduction

 The purpose of this tutorial is to provide hands-on experience for designing AI Engine applications using Model Composer.
-This tool is a set of blocksets for Simulink that makes it easy to develop applications for Xilinx devices, integrating RTL/HLS blocks for the Programmable Logic, as well as AI Engine blocks for the AI Engine array.
+This tool is a set of blocksets for Simulink that makes it easy to develop applications for AMD devices, integrating RTL/HLS blocks for the Programmable Logic, as well as AI Engine blocks for the AI Engine array.
 Vitis Model Composer can be used to create complex systems targeting the PL (RTL and HLS blocksets) and the AI Engine array (AIE blockset) at the same time.
 The complete system can be simulated in Simulink, and the code generated (RTL for the PL and C++ graph for the AI Engine array).